sinaatalay/sinaatalay.com/src/posts/design_and_construction_of_a_dynamometer.md

 In [Steady State Analysis and Measurement Range Section](#steady-state-analysis-and-measurement-range), we assumed that the system is in a steady state so that the internal inductance of the motors will not affect the equations.
 However, the transient state is critical too, because the dynamometer's response time to change in the potentiometer's resistance may be consequential.
 The long response times might reduce the ease of use of the dynamometer.

-[](#fig-schematic) should be examined closely to model the dynamometer mathematically.
+[Figure 5](#fig-schematic) should be examined closely to model the dynamometer mathematically.
 The system's mathematical model is constructed using fundamental principles to simulate the system.

 Using Kirchhoff's voltage law and [Equation 3](#eq-EMF), it can be shown that